jeffstieler/atlas-help/getting-started/layout-infrastructure.html.md

 	usage: terraform [--version] [--help] <command> [<args>]

 	Available commands are:
 		apply      Builds or changes infrastructure
+		destroy    Destroy Terraform-managed infrastructure
-	    graph      Create a visual graph of Terraform resources output     Read an output from a state file plan       Generate and show an execution plan refresh    Update local state file against real resources show       Inspect Terraform state or plan
+		get        Download and install modules for the configuration graph      Create a visual graph of Terraform resources init       Initializes Terraform configuration from a module output     Read an output from a state file plan       Generate and show an execution plan push       Upload this Terraform module to Atlas to run refresh    Update local state file against real resources remote     Configure remote state storage
+		show       Inspect Terraform state or plan
-	    version    Prints the Terraform version
+		taint      Manually mark a resource for recreation version    Prints the Terraform version

 If you get an error that `terraform` could not be found, then your PATH